Slow Roasted Prime Rib of Beef

 Prime rib is one of the most flavorful and tender cuts of beef you can eat.
 Prized for just how delicious it is, you'll often find yourself paying top dollar in a fancy bistro just for a taste of this succulent meat.
 But did you know it's actually not that difficult to make from home?

 Slow roasted prime rib of beef at home is a simple and sumptuous meal you can make with just a little know-how and some elbow grease.
+You can even make it the star of your Christmas dinner.
 What do you have to do?
 What are you going to need?
 Is it really going to taste as good as what you can get at a restaurant?
 Let's find out as we explore an easy to follow recipe for roasting prime rib of beef from the comfort of your own home.

 Despite how delicious prime rib is and its reputation for high class dining, the materials you need to make it are actually pretty simple and easy to come by.
 You'll probably have most of them on hand already.

 - Chunk charcoal.

 - Digital read thermometer.